asagi4/comfyui-prompt-control/doc/syntax.md

 # Prompt Control Syntax

+If you're viewing this on GitHub, I recommend opening the outline by clicking the button in the top right corner of the text view (it is annoyingly easy to miss).

 Scheduling syntax is similar to A1111, but only fractions are supported for steps.
 LoRAs are scheduled by including them in a scheduling expression.

 ```